jrroman/EvergreenWiki/Using-the-Command-Line-Tool.md

 How to set up and use the command-line tool
 ==

-Downloading the command line tool
+Downloading the Command Line Tool
 --

 Go to your evergreen user settings page (accessible using the user drop-down in the upper right, or at `/settings`) to find links to download the binaries, if the server admin has made them available.
 Copy and paste the text in the configuration panel on the settings page into a file in your *home directory* called `.evergreen.yml`, which will contain the authentication information needed for the client to access the server.

-Basic Usage
+Basic Patch Usage
 --

 To submit a patch, run this from your local copy of the mongodb/mongo repo: